fraser29/ngawari/README.md

 ## License

-Ngawari is released under the Apache License 2.0.
+Ngawari is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact

 For any questions or support, please open an issue on our [GitHub repository](https://github.com/fraser29/ngawari) or contact us at support@ngawari.com.

+## Dependencies

+This project uses the following major dependencies:
+- VTK (BSD 3-Clause License) - https://vtk.org/